ankane/autosuggest/README.md

 autosuggest.suggestions(filter: true)
 ```

+Save the suggestions to your database and use a JavaScript autocomplete library like [typeahead.js](https://github.com/twitter/typeahead.js) to show them in the UI.

-Filter queries without results and you’re set.
-We also prefer to have someone manually approve them by hand.
+You may also want to filter suggestions without results and have someone manually approve them by hand.

 ## Full Example